ZephyrTransport/zephyr-website/_projects/2-network-standard-and-tools.md

 **Meeting Announcement**

-The GMNS Project Management Group [will meet at the TRB Annual Meeting in Washington DC](/events/2019-jan-gnfs-pmg).
+The GMNS Project Management Group [will meet at the 2020 TRB Annual Meeting in Washington DC](/events/2020-jan-gmns-pmg).

-  - Mon Jan 14th 1:30-3:00
+  - Mon Jan 13th 1:30-3:00
-  - Eastern Market (M3) / Marriott Marquis in Washington DC.
+  - 159B / Washington DC Convention Center

 *Note that seating may be limited and will be prioritized for PMG members*